ikos-dighum/ikos-dighum.github.io/resources.md

 * How to use daiR: [Erik's example](/contents/using_dair.html).

-* How to create a timeline with gg_vistime: Jakob's example(/contents/tidslinje.html).
+* How to create a timeline with gg_vistime: Jacob's example(/contents/tidslinje.html).
 Can be used with this [.csv file](/contents/tidslinje.csv).
 Tutorial for the [gg_vistime package](https://shosaco.github.io/vistime/articles/gg_vistime-vignette.html).

 ## Python resources